tlienart/Franklin.jl/docs/src/man/syntax.md

 !!! note

     In LaTeX use of `eqnarray` tends to be discouraged due to possible interference with array column spacing.
 In JuDoc this will not happen.
-However it is identical with LaTeX in that the spacing around the `=` in a `eqnarray` is larger than in an `align`.
+However it is identical with LaTeX in that the spacing around the `=` in a `eqnarray` is larger than in an `align` which you may prefer.

 !!! note